 Dosage Of Triamcinolone Acetonide For Dogs

-Depending on your dog’s response to the treatment, your veterinarian may adjust treatment until they find the proper dosage.
-It is important to continue administering the drug to your dog according to your vet’s instructions, even if symptoms improve.
+Depending on your dog’s response to the treatment, your vet may adjust treatment until they find the proper dosage.
+It’s important to continue administering the drug to your dog according to your vet’s instructions, even if symptoms improve.

 Stopping treatment early could result in your dog relapsing or developing resistance to treatment.
 Dogs must also be weaned off steroids, as halting treatment abruptly could result in complications such as Addison’s disease.